trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 #### "Statically"

 We are building a second set of function prototypes in SharpSploit.
 There is already a PInvoke library; we will now build a DInvoke library in the `SharpSploit.Execution.DynamicInvoke` namespace.
 The DInvoke library provides a managed wrapper function for each unmanaged function.
 The wrapper helps the user by ensuring that parameters are passed in correctly and the correct type of object is returned.

+It is worth noting: PInvoke is MUCH more forgiving about data types than DInvoke.
+If the data types you specify in a PInvoke function prototype are not *quite* right, it will silently correct them for you.
+With DInvoke that is not the case.
+You must marshal data in *exactly* the correct way, ensuring that the data structures you pass in are in the same format as the unmanaged code expects.
+This is annoying.
+And is part of why we created a seperate namespace for DInvoke signatures and wrappers.
+If you want to understand better how to marshal data for PInvoke/DInvoke, I would recommend reading @matterpreter's [blog post on the subject](https://posts.specterops.io/offensive-p-invoke-leveraging-the-win32-api-from-managed-code-7eef4fdef16d).

 ```csharp
 namespace SharpSploit.Execution.DynamicInvoke